gauravmm/AngloDox/README.md

     1. Generate the basic circuitry as a hierarchical schematic in KiCad.
     2. Specify a key layout as a [http://www.keyboard-layout-editor.com/#/](KLE) JSON file.
+    3. Run the [KLE Placement Plugin](TODO) for the key layout.
+    4. Specify the layout for each key next to the schematic for the key.
+    5. Enforce the layout using the [HierarchicalPCB plugin](https://github.com/gauravmm/HierarchicalPcb).
+    6. Route the parts between keys, using the swap positions option in the KLE Placement Plugin to improve performance.

 ### Regenerate KiCad Library

-The Kicad library is generated using [https://github.com/TousstNicolas/JLC2KiCad_lib](JLC2KiCad_lib).
+The Kicad library is generated using [JLC2KiCad_lib](https://github.com/TousstNicolas/JLC2KiCad_lib).
 To regenerate the library, run:

 ```bash
 JLC2KiCadLib C1525 C25779 C36871 C965555 \